PowerLedger/powr/docs/src/cli/usage.md

         --ws <URL>                         WebSocket URL for the cluster

 SUBCOMMANDS:
-    close                    Close a program or buffer account and withdraw all lamports deploy                   Deploy a program
+    close                    Close a program or buffer account and withdraw all sparks deploy                   Deploy a program
     dump                     Write the program data to a file help                     Prints this message or the help of the given subcommand(s)